-During 2008, option awards were granted to 24 employees and one director to purchase a total of 26,100 shares at exercise prices of \$29.41 or \$28.13 per share.
-No options were awarded to named executive officers.
-Of the 16,100 options granted to employees in 2008, options representing 4,900 shares have been canceled after termination of services.
-All 10,000 shares granted to Dr. Beeson remain outstanding.
+During 2010, option awards were granted to 11 employees to purchase a total of 7,700 shares at an exercise price of \$28.06 per share.
+Of the 7,700 options granted to employees in 2010, options representing 900 shares have been canceled after termination of employment.
 Employee and director options vest over a four-year period, with a ten-year exercise period.
 Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in shareholder value.
-In January 2009, the Board of Directors authorized awards of up to 60,000 option shares during 2009, and 56,600 of those shares were granted on the same date of the meeting to 67 employees at an exercise price of \$24.00 per share, 2,500 of which were granted to Mr. Richins.
-No shares were awarded to the other named executive officer or outside directors.
+In January 2011, the Board of Directors authorized awards of up to 12,000 option shares during 2011, and 6,500 of those shares were granted on the same date of the meeting to 15 employees at an exercise price of \$26.75 per share.
+No shares were awarded in 2011 to the named executive officers or outside directors.

-- (4) Retirement Plans.
+(4) Retirement Plans.
 The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, and a contributory retirement plan for Irish employees since 1998.
 The Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
-The Company matched a portion of employee contributions in 2008 and paid administrative expenses at a total cost of about \$124,000.
-For 2009, the Board of Directors has approved continuing the retirement plan matching formulas on the same basis as in 2008. - Group Benefit Plans.
-The Company provides group health, dental, and life insurance benefit plans for its employees.
-For U.S. employees, the medical plan is consistent with self-funded group plans offered by other companies.
+In 2010 the Company matched a portion of employee contributions and paid administrative costs at a total expense of about

+\$111,000.
+For 2011, the Board of Directors has approved continuing the retirement plan matching formulas on the same basis as in 2010.

+(5) Group Benefit Plans.
+The Company provides group medical, dental and life insurance benefit plans for its employees.
+For U.S. employees, the health benefits plan is consistent with self-funded group plans offered by other companies.
 A portion of the monthly premium cost is generally paid by plan participants.
-Prior to 1998, all U.S. employees, including executive officers and senior managers, paid premiums on the same basis.
-Between 1998 and 2002, employees being paid wages at a rate of \$9.50 or less per hour were provided a 25% discount to the standard premium rates.
-In 2003, employees with a base annual salary over \$45,000 began paying 10-20% more than the standard premium rates, and employees being paid at a rate of \$10.50 or less per hour were provided a 25% discount to standard premiums paid by other employees.
+As of 2011, employees with a base annual salary over \$52,000 pay 10-20% more than the standard premium rates, and employees being paid at a rate of \$11.45 or less per hour are provided a 25% discount to standard premiums paid by other employees.
 In Ireland, employees are provided medical and life coverages consistent with benefits provided to employees of similar companies.